Stroke: Symptoms, Causes, Treatment

 - Lay the victim down flat with the head and shoulder slightly raised to reduce the blood pressure in the brain

-- If the victim is unconscious, gently roll him so he is lying on his left side and pull the chin forward.
+- If the victim is unconscious, gently roll them, so they are lying on their left side, and pull the chin forward.
 This will help to keep the airway open and allow any vomit to drain and not hamper the breathing.

-Various systems have been proposed to increase recognition of stroke by patients, relatives and emergency first responders.
+Strokes are the third-largest killers in America, after heart disease and cancer.
+There is a relationship between high blood pressure, snoring, and strokes.
+Various systems have been proposed to increase recognition of stroke by patients, relatives, and emergency first responders.
 Sudden-onset face weakness, arm drift, and abnormal speech are the findings most likely to lead to the correct identification of a case of stroke.

 - Dysfunctions correspond to areas in the brain that have been damaged.